Preetikaur13/Demo-Repo/README.md

 # Demo-Repo
-This is just a github repo for training
+This is a practice change made directly on GitHub.